invnuno/instructlab-container/README.md

 This repository contains the Containerfile to build a Container image using Podman with the necessary environment and dependencies to run InstructLab's AI models.

 ## 1. Build it
-To build the Docker image, run the following command:
+To build the Container image, run the following command:

 ```bash
 podman build -t instructlab:latest -f Containerfile .